parkerjgit/algorithms/markdown/arrays_and_strings/arrays.md

 8. Multiply two numbers encoded as arrays of digits by implementing long multiplication with nested for loop over reversed arrays.
 (EPI 5.3)
 9. Check if "advancement" game board is valid by keeping track of furthest position reached-so-far and checking if any earily positions can get you further (EPI 5.4)
 10. Delete duplicates from a sorted array by overwriting elements using a cursor to keep track of write index.
 (EPI 5.5)
-11. Find maximum spread within an array by checking the spread between each element and the min-so-far (EPI 5.6 Buy and Sell Stock once)
+11. Find maximum spread between any two elements within an array by checking the spread between each element and the min-so-far (EPI 5.6 Buy and Sell Stock once)
 12. Alternate values in an array by stepping through each element pair and alternate sorting high-low and low-high, i.e. `A[i:i+2] = sorted(A[i:i+2], reverse=i%2)` (EPI 5.8)
 13. Enumerate primes (i.e., > 1) ***up to n*** by initializing a bool array of size n to `[False, False] + [True]*(n-1)`, then stepping thru numbers 2 to n.
 If number corresponds to True, its a prime, append to result array and set multiples to False, i.e. `for m in range(i,n+1,i): is_prime[m] = False` (EPI 5.9)
 14. Apply a permutation (i.e. map elements to new indices) using `A'[P[i]] = A[i]` In-place solution is NOT straight forward (see EPI 5.10)
 15. Restore permutated array (i.e. look-up mapped elements) using `A[i] = A'[P[i]]`, i.e. `[A[i] for i in P]` ??Can't be right
 16. To check if all items in list are same equal, prefer `a.count(a[0]) == len(a)` over `len(set(a)) == 1` for better time/space efficiency.
-17. Consider mimicing an array with a hash table (with keys for indices) when indices == values for many elements, eg., when computing a random subset, to reduce space complexity.
+17. Consider mimicing a sparse array with a hash table (with keys for indices) when indices == values for many elements, eg., when computing a random subset, to reduce space complexity.
 (EPI 5.14)
 18. its ok and useful (e.g. recursive solution to Scramblies Kata) to slice an array/string of size 1, it returns an empy array/string, e.g. `'a'[1:] == ''` and `['a'][1:] == []`
 19. its ok to create an empty range by specifying a start value >= end value, eg., `for i in range(5,2): ...`
 19. Use `min([a,b],key=len)` to get shortest of two (or more) arrays.
 20. Use `[int(c) for c in str(n)]` or `map(int,str(n))` to convert number into an array of digits.
+21. Use `Object.keys(arr)` to get indices of sparse array (`arr.keys()` does not respect sparse array.)
+This is very useful when using array repr of hash table so you can bin search sorted keys. (eg. Exam Room Problem)

 A **subsequence** of an array is an ordered subset of the array's elements having the same sequential ordering as the original array